loader image

 A post shared by West Avenue Cider (@westavenuecider)

 Have you heard of fire cider?
-Created in Quebec originally, it’s a smoky-syrupy cider not too dissimilar to ice wine or ice cider.
+Created in Québec originally, it’s a smoky-syrupy cider not too dissimilar to ice wine or ice cider.
 It’s made in a maple syrup evaporator once a year- generally when a cidery’s neighbouring syrup farm is taking a brief slice of downtime during syrup season.

-The 2023 Warkworth Maple Syrup Festival
+The 2024 Warkworth Maple Syrup Festival

-On March 11th and 12th, celebrate the running of the sap in the small town of Warkworth!
+On March 9th and 10th, 2024, celebrate the running of the sap in the small town of Warkworth!
 They go all out folks.
 Think sugar bush tours and syrup making demonstrations, maple taffy on snow (yuuuum), horse drawn sleigh rides, live entertainment, pancake breakfasts, a beer garden, log sawing contest, art show and SO much more.
 It’s bound to be a very sweet weekend.
 You can even score yourself some pretty sweet Warkworth Maple Festival merch.

-Visit Ontario’s Maple Capital in Lanark County
+Visit Ontario’s Maple Capital in Lanark County then Keep Exploring Ontario’s Highlands

 maple chocolates from lanark county